modelsbuilder/ModelsBuilder.Original/readme.md

 * A console application also exists, but is only distributed as source

 >Note: a Visual Studio *Custom Tool* is also available on the [Visual Studio MarketPlace](https://marketplace.visualstudio.com/items?itemName=ZpqrtBnk.UmbracoModelsBuilderCustomTool) but that tool is now deprecated in favor of the extension.
-Please refer to the documentation and to this blog post for details.
+Please refer to [this blog post](https://www.zpqrtbnk.net/posts/models-builder-extension/) for details.

 #### Versions